chevere/docs/packages/standard.md

 # Standard

-Namespace `Chevere\Standard`
+## Summary

-The Standard component provides improvements and alternatives to PHP's standard function library.
+Improvements and alternatives to PHP's standard function library.

+## Installing

+Standard is available through [Packagist](https://packagist.org/packages/chevere/standard) and the repository source is at [chevere/standard](https://github.com/chevere/standard).

+The Standard component .

 ## arrayFilterBoth